 But why does Montréal have so many churches?

-Saint Joseph is often viewed as the saint of everyday life.
-It’s not everyday, however, that you can host an event in one of the most popular catholic pilgrimage sites in the world.
 Saint Joseph’s Oratory is a Montréal masterpiece — the pièce de résistance among a city of 1000 stunning churches.
 The oratory is home to a magnificent Rudolf von Beckerath organ, which is ranked among the ten most prestigious in the world.
 Also, the basilica’s huge dome reaches 97 meters making it second only in height to Saint Peter’s Basilica in Rome.
-The Oratory’s banquet and meeting rooms — perfect for conventions, conferences, trainings or family gatherings — can accommodate groups of 10 to 700 people.
+The Oratory’s banquet and meeting rooms — perfect for conventions, conferences, trainings, or family gatherings — can accommodate groups of 10 to 700 people.

 The crown jewel in Quebec’s rich religious heritage.
 Notre-Dame‘s exterior Gothic Revival facade is among the most impressive in the world, while the interior is grand and colourful, with a ceiling coloured in deep blue and decorated with golden stars.
-The stained glass windows of the sanctuary do not depict biblical scenes, rather scenes from the religious history of Montréal.
-Two halls are available for meetings, receptions, concerts, school commencements and other special events.
+The stained-glass windows of the sanctuary do not depict biblical scenes, rather scenes from the religious history of Montréal.
+Various halls are available for meetings, receptions, concerts, school commencements, and other special events.

-One of Montreal’s foremost heritage sites, the Chapel of Notre-Dame-de-Bon-Secours, offers a number of rooms for a variety of events.
+One of Montréal’s foremost heritage sites, the Chapel of Notre-Dame-de-Bon-Secours, offers a number of rooms for a variety of events.
 Guests will love the panoramic view of Old Montréal and the Saint Lawrence River from the tower of the chapel and the Salle de la Mer.
-Offer a private concert in Montreal’s oldest stone chapel, or hold a reception in the basement of the building — an 18th-century crypt.
-It’s the perfect location for a quiet pastoral gathering (or for groups with an insatiable penchant for Dan Brown novels.)
+Offer a private concert in Montreal’s oldest stone chapel or hold a reception in the basement of the building — an 18th-century crypt.

+St. James United is the largest Protestant church in Montréal.
 Built in 1889, this church, originally Methodist, has a Gothic-style exterior and Victorian interior.
-It is the largest Protestant church in Montréal.
-Restoration of the church’s renowned Casavant Frères organ was completed in 2012.
-Conveniently located in the heart of downtown, the church can accommodate 1200 guests.
+The space offers several multi-use options, perfect for receptions, presentations, training sessions, meetings, conferences, and much more.
+Conveniently located in the heart of downtown, the church can accommodate up to 1200 guests.